FAQ

 What is the food like onboard?
 Do you cater to all dietary requirements?

-On our elegant expedition ships, we pride ourselves on offering an extraordinary culinary experience that combines varied international trends in food and drinks, sometimes with a local accent, with healthy, energy-packed ingredients and plenty of protein for the explorer in you.
-Menus will please the most discerning of palates, with healthy menus showcasing fresh, local ingredients and menus to serve special dietary requirements.
+We pride ourselves on offering you an extraordinary culinary experience.
+We combine international trends—sometimes with a local accent—with healthy, energy-packed ingredients and plenty of protein for the explorer in you.
+Our menus please the most discerning palates, showcasing healthy, fresh, local ingredients and serving special dietary requirements.

-Breakfast will include a wide range of hot, cold and cooked-to-order items.
-Expect daily chef ‘specials’ and eggs cooked to order.
-As well as plenty of fruit, nuts, sprinkling seeds (such as chia) and fresh juices there will be home-made bread, granola and other cereals, salmon and cooked meats and cheeses, yoghurt and porridge/oatmeal.
+Breakfast includes a wide range of hot, cold, and cooked-to-order items.
+Expect daily chef 'specials' and eggs cooked to order.
+As well as plenty of fruit, nuts, sprinkling seeds, and fresh juices, there will be homemade bread, granola and other cereals, salmon and cooked meats and cheeses, yogurt, and porridge/oatmeal.

-Lunch might consist of a salad bar and soup and other starter items followed by pasta, fish, meat, veggie options and a variety of hot and cold desserts.
-There will always be a cheese board and coffee and tea.
+Lunch might consist of a salad bar, soup, and other starter items, followed by pasta, fish, meat, and veggie options and a variety of hot and cold desserts.
+There will always be a cheese board, along with coffee and tea.
 House wines and beer are served with lunch or dinner.

-Dinner is served a la carte, and will be akin to fine dining, with friendly informality.
-Expect nothing but the finest dishes – creative, healthy and with service to match.
+Dinner is served a la carte.
+Expect the finest dishes – creative, healthy, and with service to match.
 Enjoy our choice of fine wines, served throughout the meal.

-Dietary requirements - most dietary requirements, including vegetarian, vegan and diabetic will be catered for and there will also be gluten-free options.
-Please make clear any special requests at the time of booking as we cannot guarantee options will be available once the cruise departs.
+Most dietary requirements, including vegetarian, vegan, and diabetic, will be catered for, as well as gluten-free options.
+Please make explicit any special requests when booking as we cannot guarantee options will be available once the cruise departs.

 Where are meals served?

-Room service is also available as and when you're in the mood for some quiet time.
+Room service is also available when you're in the mood for some quiet time.

 Will there be an open bar / self service or manned bar?